|The Best Fall Hikes in the Smokies|

 Suggested early-mid October hikes: You'll still want to hike in the higher elevations.
 In addition to the suggestions above, check out Gregory Bald, Mt.
 Cammerer, Spence Field, Albright Grove or the Sugarland Mountain Trail starting from Clingmans Dome Road.

 Suggested mid-late October hikes: If you wish to hike at elevation for spectacular fall views try exploring the Rich Mountain Loop, Alum Cave, Hemphill Bald, the Shuckstack Fire Tower, Bullhead, Charlies Bunion or Mount Sterling trails.
-If you wish to hike among the trees, check out Baskins Creek Falls, Little River Trail, Old Settlers Trail, Grapeyard Ridge, or the Porters Creek Trail.
+If you wish to hike among the trees, check out Baskins Creek Falls, Little River Trail, Old Settlers Trail, Grapeyard Ridge Trail, or the Porters Creek Trail.

 Monitoring Fall Color Progress: